 - NACADA Webinars: on-campus viewing/processing sessions that build on the regular webinars hosted by NACADA: National Academic Advising Association

-- Lunch and Learns: presentations by advisers and campus partners about resources and best practices (similar to those at the Summit), spread throughout the year.
+- Lunch and Learns: presentations by advisors and campus partners about resources and best practices (similar to those at the Summit), spread throughout the year

-Members: Committee members will be appointed by their respective college or academic unit and will serve a one-year term.
+Committee members (EXCEL, 14KB) are appointed by their respective college or academic unit and will serve a one-year term.
 Reappointment to this committee is possible.